 Google “Categorically” Rejects Accusations

-Facebook told the BBC that it blocks brands from advertising based on microphone data, and Google claiming “categorically” that it does not use any “utterances” from when the OK Google hotword is used, it seems unlikely that any of this really happens.
+Facebook told the BBC that it blocks brands from advertising based on microphone data.
+Meanwhile, Google claims “categorically” that it does not use any “utterances” from when the OK Google hotword is used, or share them with third parties.